 Even better, as additional Nutrivore Scores are calculated, this e-book will be updated to always include the most current and comprehensive collection of Nutrivore Scores!
 You’ll get instant access to revisions to this e-book accessed here and you’ll be sent an e-mail to let you know about any and all updates.

-Order now to get early access when Guide to Nutrivore is released in late October 2021!
+Order now to get early access when Guide to Nutrivore is released in early November 2021!

 Nutrivore Scores of Common Foods

 - Brazil Nuts – 706

 - Butternut Squash – 520

 - Chia – 387

 - Chicken, Breast – 346

 - Cremini Mushrooms – 2836